DataBiosphere/hca-ingest/README.md

 The templates used to run these steps are generic, and abstracted across ingest projects.
 We had to make two additions to these templates to support the HCA use-case:
-1. To support importing from multiple transient staging areas, none of which contain the entirety of HCA metdata, we added the ability to compute an "upsert" diff instead of a full diff, only producing soft-delete IDs for updates
+1. To support importing from multiple transient staging areas, none of which contain the entirety of HCA metadata, we added the ability to compute an "upsert" diff instead of a full diff, only producing soft-delete IDs for updates
 2. To prevent re-ingestion of soft-deleted rows, we added the ability to diff against the "raw" TDR table instead of the live view